valyouai/promptable_v1/README.md

 3.  **Test Script Configuration:**
     - The `test` script in `package.json` (`"test": "tsx --env-file .env.test test/persona-validation.ts"`) explicitly tells `tsx` to load environment variables from `.env.test` before running the tests.
+    - The `test:all` script in `package.json` (`"test:all": "npm run test && npm run test:kernel-integration"`) ensures both persona validation and kernel integration tests are run using the `.env.test` configurations.

-This setup ensures that `npm run test` automatically uses the mocked OpenAI client, allowing for isolated and consistent testing of your application's logic.
+This setup ensures that `npm run test` and `npm run test:all` automatically use the mocked OpenAI client, allowing for isolated and consistent testing of your application's logic.

 ## 📚 Learn More